dart-lang/pana/test/goldens/end2end/dnd-2.0.1.json_report.md

 ### [*] 10/10 points: 20% or more of the public API has dartdoc comments

-70 out of 72 API elements (97.2 %) have documentation comments.
+70 out of 77 API elements (90.9 %) have documentation comments.

-Some symbols that are missing documentation: `dnd`, `dnd.DraggablesAcceptor.draggableIds`.
+Some symbols that are missing documentation: `dnd`, `dnd.Acceptor.Acceptor.new`, `dnd.AnimationHelper.AnimationHelper.new`, `dnd.CloneAvatarHandler.CloneAvatarHandler.new`, `dnd.DraggablesAcceptor.DraggablesAcceptor.new`.

 ### [*] 10/10 points: Package has an example